opencats/opencats-wordpress-module/README.md

 Q. After installation in a vanilla wordpress then when you click "read more" to present the complete vacancy the link doesn't work.
 Nothing happens

-A. * create a page in the root of your website called job Job and then give it a custom template with a function call to display the listings.
+A. Create a page in the root of your website called job Job and then give it a custom template with a function call to display the listings.
-I have included samples of the files in /sample - they are literally WordPress TwentyTwelve templates with the function calls in them.
+I have included samples of the files in job-tempaltes.zip - they are literally WordPress TwentyTwelve templates with the function calls in them.

 * Alternatively, from scratch please edit the page and create a custom template including this line:
 ```